AMWA-TV/is-12/docs/Data type marshalling.md

 | sequences of primitive types | array of primitive types                 |
 | sequences of struct types    | array of objects                         |

-`Note`: NC-Framework will contain typedef definitions.
+`Note`: [MS-05-02](https://specs.amwa.tv/ms-05-02) will also contain typedef definitions.
 These contain datatypes which forward to other defined datatypes.